 AA: What does that mean?

 KR: That’s one of the ways.
-When we look at companies, what companies mostly do and have spent, companies spend 8 billion dollars on gender equity solutions, largely implicit bias or unconscious bias training.
+When we look at companies, they mostly spend 8 billion dollars on gender equity solutions, largely implicit bias or unconscious bias training.
 The interesting thing about that is it either has no impact on moving toward equity, or unconscious bias training can actually reinforce stereotypes so it makes it worse.
 Just like we wouldn’t manage our businesses without data and metrics that actually move that company forward, we really need to look at equity and decision-making around equity from a data-driven perspective.
-Rather than checkbox diversity where everybody’s gone through this unconscious bias training, everyone has gotten these things, what we need to do is to get in front of the decisions that we are making–Internal Hiring, Pay, Performance, Potential, and Promotion—ensure that those decisions are equitable before they’re made.
+Rather than checkbox diversity, where everybody’s gone through this unconscious bias training, what we need to do is to get in front of the decisions that we are making–Internal Hiring, Pay, Performance, Potential, and Promotion—ensure that those decisions are equitable before they’re made.
 Also we need to change the narrative to instead of just being a social issue or the right thing to do, it’s actually a massive economic opportunity.

-One of the key levers that CEO’s in particular can pull to maximize shareholder value is equity, is actually moving toward equity.
-And using technology such as Pipeline, we actually now have the opportunity to do that and do it at scale.
+One of the key levers that CEOs in particular can pull to maximize shareholder value is equity.
+And using technology such as Pipeline, we now have the opportunity to do that and do it at scale.
 To give you one quick data point, what we have found across our implementations at Pipeline is that companies improve equity by 67% in the first three months on the platform.
 When you take all of those little decisions together and you’re using technology at scale, there’s a huge opportunity for us to leap forward in our pursuit of equity.
-One of the things we often talk about is that with Pipeline is that the question isn’t “can we close the gender gap in our lifetime?”
+One of the things we often talk about is that with Pipeline the question isn’t “can we close the gender gap in our lifetime?”
 We can.
 We have the technology to do it.
 We have the ability to do it.
 The question is, “will we choose to?”

 AA: Well that’s kind of inspiring, I guess.
 There’s room for optimism in looking at that; it can be done at least.
 But I guess on the other hand, it’s disheartening sometimes when you watch people make choices that don’t…